 Will My Insurance Cover Intensive Addiction Therapy?

 Insurance coverage is important to consider.
 Since substance use disorder disorders are considered treatable mental illnesses, most insurance companies now provide some sort of coverage for the individual to seek help.

 Many public and private insurance coverage options have to provide this type of help to those who are dealing with an addiction.
 There are specific centers, medications, and treatments that may or may not be covered under the specific insurance plan that you currently have.

 Learn more about your insurance coverage by reading the pamphlet that comes with the coverage.
 Mental health, addiction, and rehab services are usually covered inside this booklet.

 It is important to remember that there is no “one therapy fits all” type of treatment.
-Usually, programs that help individuals overcome addiction are specialized and uniquely-fit to the patient that is using it.
+Usually, programs that help individuals overcome addiction are specialized and personalized (uniquely-fit to the patient who is using it).

-Finding help is the best thing that you can do.
+Finding help is the best thing you can do.
 It is the right thing to do.
-With thousands of individuals losing their lives to addiction every year, you don’t want to be one more that is lost to the drug epidemic.
+With thousands of individuals losing their lives to addiction every year, you don’t want to be one more who is lost to the drug epidemic.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.